If you want to know anything about Yahoo!, you’d probably google it.

 Founded by Jerry Yang and David Filo in 1994, it was a veritable web titan and one of the pioneers of the early Internet area in the 1990s.

-From being the most visited site globally, and once worth a whopping $125 million, to being acquired by Verizon for less than 4% of that amount, that is 4.48 billion dollars, Yahoo! has seen its downfall.
+From being the most visited site globally, and once worth a whopping $125 billion, to being acquired by Verizon for less than 4% of that amount, that is $4.48 billion, Yahoo! has seen its downfall.

 So what happened that led to such a turn of events?
 Why Yahoo! failed?
 Can a business learn anything from its downfall?
 What could have gone so wrong in all these years that it led to the dissolution of the company?